Hendricksjj/Powershell/README.md

 # PowerShell

-This repository is used for my powershell scripts.
+This repository is used for my powershell scripts and tools.